AnarchoTechNYC/ansible-role-tor/README.md

 openssl rand -base64 48 | ansible-vault encrypt_string > /tmp/vault-pass.out
 ```

 You will then be prompted to enter (and then confirm) the second of these two passwords.
-This second password should be stored safely, perhaps in a password/secrets management application.
+Be sure you store this second password safely, perhaps by using a password/secrets management application.
 Please see "[Strengthening Passwords to Defend Against John](https://github.com/AnarchoTechNYC/meta/tree/master/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md)" for more details about general password safety and hygiene.

 ## Role tags